 Initial objectives are likely to include short-term targets that the ECT will feel are very important, such as finding out about school systems, procedures and policies.
 These should be achieved within the first few weeks.
-In addition, priorities for further professional development and professional aspirations following completion of their ITT.
+In addition, priorities for further professional development and professional aspirations following completion of their ITT will be taken into consideration.